Model Quantization Guide: Foundations to Production Serving

 Use this table as a map, not as a ranking:

 The toolchain is actively evolving.
 AutoGPTQ was archived in April 2025, and AutoAWQ was archived and officially deprecated in May 2025.
-For new work, start with llm-compressor for compressed-tensors checkpoints consumed by vLLM, or GPTQModel when you need the active GPTQ path with Marlin, Machete, MoE memory options, and disk offload.
+For new compressed-tensors checkpoints consumed by vLLM, start with llm-compressor.
+Use GPTQModel when you need the active GPTQ path with Marlin, Machete, MoE memory options, or disk offload.

-One boundary is worth drawing before leaving the algorithm menu: pruning and distillation also reduce serving cost, but they're not quantization formats.
+Pruning and distillation also reduce serving cost through separate workflows.
 2:4 structured sparsity removes weights in a pattern that NVIDIA sparse tensor cores can use.
 Distillation trains a smaller student model to copy a larger one, which can work well for narrow tasks.
-Both paths need their own training or pruning workflow, so don't mix them into the quantization shortlist unless you actually plan to run that extra work.
+Include either path in the shortlist only when the project can support the extra pruning or training work.

 6. Serving memory is more than weights

-When planning hardware requirements, remember that the compressed checkpoint is only part of the memory footprint.
-Don't treat this as a second quantization choice.
-Treat it as the sizing check that tells you whether weight quantization is enough; PagedAttention framed the KV cache as a major serving-memory term, not a minor implementation detail.
+The compressed checkpoint is only part of the serving-memory footprint.
+Size the full runtime before deciding whether weight quantization is enough.
+PagedAttention identifies the KV cache as a major serving-memory term.

 Offline quantization can be layer-bounded.
 Tools such as llm-compressor can load a transformer block, run calibration and quantization math, write the compressed block, and move on.
 That keeps peak GPU memory closer to the largest active layer plus calibration buffers.
 You still need CPU RAM and disk for the source checkpoint, but the GPU doesn’t always hold the full BF16 model.